kurtkanaskie/pingstatus-v1/README.md

 Each proxy is managed as a single source code module that is self contained with the actual Apigee Edge proxy, config files for Edge Management API calls (e.g. KVMs, target servers), Open API Specification (OAS) and tests (status, unit, integration).

 The key components enabling continuous integration are:
-* Jenkins - build engine
+* Jenkins or GCP Cloud Build - build engine
 * Maven - builder
+* npm, node - to run unit and integration tests
 * Apickli - cucumber extension for RESTful API testing
 * Cucumber - Behavior Driven Development
 * JMeter - Performance testing